-Sporting activities permitted based on Level C of the AIS Framework for Rebooting Sport, meaning the following are permitted:
+Sporting activities are currently permitted based on Level C of the AIS Framework for Rebooting Sport, meaning the following are permitted:

 - full contact training;